Stoney Creek Eye Care & Eyewear Boutique - Dr. L Bahoshy & Assoc.

 and Direct Billing

 We understand that life is hectic.
-We want to help make it a little simpler, which is why our centrally-located practice offers extended hours on Mondays and Saturdays.
+We want to help make it a little simpler, which is why our centrally-located practice offers extended hours on Saturdays.
 We’re also happy to directly bill most major insurance companies on your behalf.
 And on top of all that?
 We’ve got plenty of free parking.
 Stoney Creek Eye Care & Eyewear Boutique will always do whatever we can to make your life a little easier, located in the Health Science Building.

 Stoney Creek Eye Care & Eyewear Boutique